Table of content

 You can boost sales, build trust among potential leads, and highlight the brand's endorsements and value with the proper social proof on your affiliate website.

-Social Proof for Sales Funnel
+Social Proof Marketing for Sales Funnel Builder

 Negative social proof can negatively impact customers and influence your sales.
 In the sales funnel, it is crucial to positively impact customers at every stage of the funnel and convert them into customers.
-Here are a few ways to add social proof to fight negative social proof-
+Here are a few ways to add social proof to fight negative social proof:

 • Highlight testimonials in email newsletters, websites, and on forums.